cosmos-cognitive-cloud/COSMOS-Accelerators-People-Face-Identification-and-Recognition-Algorithm/README.md

 3. Ctrl + Shift + ` to open a terminal window
 4. Type `npm install` to download the project's packages
 5. Type `ng serve` to run the application via `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 6. Success!
-You should see a working demo of the Facial Recognition API built on Angular.
+You should see a working demo of the People Face Identification and Recognition Algorithm built on Angular.

 ## Development server